 - Create a great layout

 Instead of just throwing your items onto a couple of makeshift tables, you should consider dividing everything into categories (again, you can use the kids for this, just tell them it’s a game).
 If you have a lot of books to sell, consider putting them into a bookcase to enable easy browsing.
-Clothes – particularly well made or vintage ones – will look much better on a clothing rack than in a box.
+Clothes – particularly well made or vintage ones with cool hoodies – will look much better on a clothing rack than in a box.
 If you have a lot of ornaments, create a themed table, set the items up so that they complement each other.
 If you need inspiration, pop along to an antiques shop or a boutique to see how they place their items.

 - Entice people with extras